WiolettaZajac/Coffee-Shop-Sales-Dashboard/README.md

 ## 📂 Dataset

-The dataset contains transactional sales data from a coffee shop.
+The dataset contains **149,456 coffee shop transactions** collected over six months.
+It includes information about transaction dates and times, store locations, products sold, quantities, and revenue.
+This data was cleaned and analysed using Microsoft Excel to create the interactive dashboard.
 The main columns include:

 | Column | Description |
 |---------|-------------|